Hassle Free and Pulled Together

 How long will it take?

-Because the laser treats many hair follicles at a time, small areas like those involved in beardscaping (cheeks & neck) can be treated in about ten minutes.
-Larger body areas like full back usually take about 30 minutes to an hour or more, depending on the size of the area and the density of the hair.
+Because the laser treats many hair follicles at a time, facial areas (lip, chin, etc.) can be treated in five to ten minutes.
+Small body areas (underarms, bikini, etc.) take less than 15-20 minutes.
+Larger body areas (full back, legs, arms, etc.) usually take about 30 minutes to an hour or more, depending on the size of the area and the density of the hair.

 What happens to the skin after treatment?

 Within several minutes of the treatment, the treated area may become slightly red and sometimes bumpy.
 Some experience a sensation similar to mild sunburn.
 This reaction subsides within a few minutes to a few hours and the area returns to normal.
 Since the laser does not burn or cut the skin in any way, no bandages are necessary.
-You can return to work and continue with your normal daily activities.
+You are able to reapply your make-up, return to work, and continue with your normal daily activities.
 It is recommended that you do not expose treated areas to the sun for several days following treatment.
 If sun exposure is unavoidable, make sure to apply a high quality sunblock with at least 8% zinc oxide every hour that you are in the sun.

 How many treatments will I need?